 Conversation with the Authors

 Many attendees have expressed that they enjoy the opportunity to converse with poster authors.
 However, we also recognize that your time is valuable and attending all the poster sessions can be burdensome to your schedule.
-Therefore, we are requesting that all presenters be available to present their poster(s) during the SAWC Spring/WHS Poster Gala, held on Friday, April 27, 2018 from 7:15 p.m. – 8:45 p.m.
+Therefore, we are requesting that all presenters be available to present their poster(s) during the SAWC Fall Poster Reception, held on Saturday, November 3, 2018 from 5:30 p.m.–6:15 p.m.
 You are, of course, more than welcome to be present at all poster sessions.

 AAWC Research Poster Grand Rounds

-The Association for the Advancement of Wound Care (AAWC) Research Poster Grand Rounds are walking sessions, where attendees assemble at one of several AAWC educational research posters, are given a brief lecture outlining the key points by one of the AAWC Research Committee members or a board member, and then escorted to view 2 to 3 specially selected and related posters that have been critiqued by AAWC’s Research Committee.
+The Association for the Advancement of Wound Care (AAWC) Research Poster Grand Rounds are walking sessions, where attendees assemble at one of several AAWC educational research posters, are given a brief lecture outlining the key points by one of the AAWC Research Committee members or a board member, and then escorted to view two to three specially selected and related posters which have been critiqued by AAWC’s Research Committee.
 Please consider submitting your wound research work for review and critique by the AAWC.
-Interested authors must check off the box in the poster abstract application.
-Selected posters will be contacted by the AAWC Ground Rounds committee approximately 1 month prior to the meeting.
+Interested authors are required to submit their poster abstract by no later than six weeks prior to SAWC in order for the review to occur.

-AAWC will directly notify the individual identified as the contact person in the abstract submission via email of acceptance.
-This is what you can expect:
+AAWC will directly notify the individual identified as the contact person in the abstract submission, via e-mail of acceptance, and this is what you can expect:

 - The research poster critique is not linked in any way to the poster awards — that is handled by a different committee.

-- The AAWC research poster critique process requires you to send a copy of your poster to a Research Task Force team member by a deadline set a few weeks before the SAWC conference.
-This is to give adequate time for the peer-review process.
+- The AAWC research poster critique process requires you to send a copy of your poster to a Research Task Force team member by a deadline date set a few weeks before the SAWC conference.
+This is to give adequate time for the peer review process.

 - During the Walking Grand Rounds, members of the AAWC Research Task Force will be walking with a group of conference attendees around the poster hall and reviewing selected posters, pointing out good examples of research poster compositions and some areas for improvement, if applicable.